 Promote good hygiene

-Influenza virus is primarily transmitted by respiratory droplets and also by hands.
+The influenza virus is primarily transmitted by respiratory droplets and contact with contaminated surfaces or objects.
 At the beginning of the season educate staff, residents, volunteers and visiting family members about preventing the spread of influenza:

-- regular hand hygiene with alcohol based hand rub, or soap and water
+- perform regular hand hygiene using alcohol-based hand rub, or soap and water

 - if using soap and water, dry hands thoroughly with a single-use towel